| |

 • Cont – Continue(ing)

-• C6F – (K3 and 3) – slip the next 3 sts onto a cable needle and hold at the front of the work, K3 from left-hand needle, then knit the 3 sts from the cable needle.⁣⁣
+• C6F – (K3 and 3) – slip the next 3 sts onto a cable needle and hold at the front of work, K3 from the left needle, then knit the 3 sts from the cable needle.⁣⁣

 • K – Knit